Skip to content

 6. Better Syntax for Event Listening

-In the previous versions of Laravel, when creating a closure based event listener there was much repetition and a cumbersome syntax.
+In the previous versions of Laravel, when creating a closure-based event listener there was much repetition and a cumbersome syntax.

-Better Syntax for Event Listening 1 of 2
+Better Syntax for Events

 In Laravel 8 it’s simpler and cleaner: